ritzesrepo/ritzesrepo/README.md

 Trying to learn how to make things so that I can understand things:
 - Always more linux
-- Learn c then go
-- TMUX?
+- Systems programing
 - Fix mintvim (IMPOSIBLE)
-- post all my diffrent dot files
+- Post all my dot files
 - Write an install script for quick river wm builds

 Things I live in: